Mary in the Bible

 "Joseph, son of David, do not be afraid to take Mary your wife home, for what is begotten in her is by the Holy Spirit; and she will bear a son, and you are to call him Jesus, for he will save his people from their sins."

-Then Joseph woke up from his sleep and did what the angel of the Lord commanded him and took Mary to be his wife.
+which means, "God with us."
+When Joseph got up from his sleep, he did as the angel of the Lord had commanded him and took Mary as his wife.

 He made Mary his wife, but did not live with her as her husband until after the birth of her son; and to this son he gave the name Jesus.